Suzanna-Linn/slua/docs/beta.md

   - returns the same function that we have passed in, so we can use it later to remove it.
     - The timer runs only once and is automatically removed afterward.
     - To remove the handler we will need the returned function if we have passed an anonymous function.
-      - This is different than llevents.once() that returns another function.
+      - This is different than llevents.once() that returns a new function.

 - *found* = **lltimers.off**(*handler*) : removes a timer.
   - handler : the function we want to stop the timer.
-  - returns true if the timer was removed, false otherwise.
+  - returns true if the timer has been removed, false otherwise.
     - If we have added the same function twice or more, only the last one added will be removed.
-      - If we have added it with different intervals, we can't stop the timer with the first interval.
+      - If we have added the same function with different intervals, we can't stop the timer with the first interval.
         - We should remove both timers and add the second one again, but its interval would start at 0.

 There is no way to get all the functions in the timers.
 There is no equivalent to llevents.listeners().